FF:RLMgB605 Digital Data in Relig - Course Information

 Contact Person: Mgr.
 Kristýna Čižmářová

-Supplier department: Department for the Study of Religions – Faculty of Arts - Course Enrolment Limitations
+Supplier department: Department for the Study of Religions – Faculty of Arts - Timetable

 - The course is also offered to the students of the fields other than those the course is directly associated with.